Adam-shafey/Lattice/README.md

 ## 🤝 Contributing

 We’re aiming to make access control less painful and more fun to work with.
-Whether it’s a bug, feature, or idea → contributions are welcome.
+Whether it’s a bug, feature, or idea contributions are welcome.

----

-This trims the fat and keeps things **straightforward, MECE, and chill**.
-Would you like me to apply the same treatment to the **Authorization Flow + Usage Examples** sections so they’re more digestible too?